-People are born with two frenula: an upper and a lower.
-The upper frenulum attaches the upper lip to the gums above the front two teeth, while the lower frenulum connects the tongue to the floor of the mouth.
+There are two frenula in the mouth: the upper frenulum attaches the upper lip to the gums above the front two teeth, while the lower frenulum connects the tongue to the floor of the mouth.
 In normal circumstances, these frenula are fairly inconsequential to oral health and function.
 However, when the frenula do not connect in the proper position, they can cause problems.
-We offer treatment in the form of a frenectomy procedure at our office in Amarillo, TX.
+3D scans can help detect developmental problems in the face or mouth.
+Treatment for these issues is called a frenectomy, which we offer in our state-of-the-art office in Amarillo, TX.

-A common reason that patients require a frenectomy is tongue-tie, which means their lower frenulum is attached to a spot that’s too far forward on the tongue.
-This condition typically disrupts proper oral function in young children but can also affect older children and adults, including
+A common reason that patients require a frenectomy is to treat tongue-tie, which means their lower frenulum is attached to a spot that’s too far forward on the tongue.
+This condition typically disrupts proper oral function in young children but can also affect older children and adults if left untreated, including:

 - Speech difficulties